brendanheywood/moodle-moosh/README.md

 = Q/A =

 == Shouldn't this be part of moodle like drush is part of drupal? ==

 Maybe?

 For security it's probably best if this is separate anyway.

+It's also highly lighly that this set of utils could evolve quicker to catch up with Moodle

+== What about the stuff in /admin/cli/ ==

+Yeah but it kinda sucks.
+This is the start of a framework that could actually be a pleasure to use.

 == This is magic!
 How does it work? ==